Business Insurance Quotes

 It is important to limit the use of strobe lights, and if used, direct them downward at specific objects and not directly at patrons as they navigate through the house.
 This will limit the effects on patrons balance and could even reduce the incidence of seizures, which can be caused by strobe lights in certain individuals prone to seizures.

 You can reduce risks and, therefore, costs.
-Insurers generally prefer to take on haunted houses with:
+Insurers generally prefer to take on haunted houses with the following:

 Scaring up coverage